Old Log Theatre: Ownership

 For 73 years the theater was owned by Don Stolz, who joined a year after its inception, when he was 23 and a graduate student in theater at Northwestern University.
 Hired to direct, he also performed in The Taming of the Shrew starting on his second day.
 The first show he directed that year was Sidney Howard's Ned McCobb's Daughter; he bought the theater in 1946 and continued to produce/direct the majority of shows and oversaw 600 productions.
 Stolz was instrumental in the growth of television in the Twin Cities and became a radio veteran in the area.
 In 2006, several of Stolz's sons took over theater operations, though Stolz remained active in the productions, including a short speech before and after each night's performance.
 He died on February 14, 2015, at age 97.

 Greg and Marissa Frankenfield purchased the theater and restaurant in May 2013.
 Greg Frankenfield is cofounder and CEO of Magenic Technologies, a Minnesota information technology firm.
 The Frankenfields are theater enthusiasts and producers who have been on the boards of several local theatre organizations and invested in West End and Broadway productions.

-The current theater has been reconfigured to seat 560; a remodeling in summer 2014 included a deeper stage and new sound and lighting systems.
+The current theater was reconfigured to seat 560; a remodeling in summer 2014 included a deeper stage and new sound and lighting systems.
 They renovated the restaurant, which seats 250, and reopened it as Cast & Cru in fall 2014.